Niroth36/SimpleEshop/GITOPS.md

 2. Jenkins pipeline is triggered and:
    - Builds the Docker image
    - Pushes the Docker image to Docker Hub
-   - Updates the image tag in the GitOps repository
+   - Updates the image tag in the GitOps directory
-3. ArgoCD detects the changes in the GitOps repository
+3. ArgoCD detects the changes in the GitOps directory
 4. ArgoCD automatically syncs the changes to the Kubernetes cluster

 ## Setup